Mason-Lab-Code/NanoSeq-snakemake/README.md

 ### Install some R packages

-There are 2 packages required by NanoSeq that are not pre-installed with the R version that NanoSeq uses on Viking - these are deepSNV and epitools.
+There are 2 R packages required by NanoSeq that are not pre-installed with the R version that NanoSeq uses on Viking - these are deepSNV and epitools.
+Also install tidyverse (required for custom efficiency metric collation step).

 To install:
 ```